 South Street Seaport with Brooklyn Bridge in distance, circa 1900.
-Image via Wikipedia
+Photo via Detroit Photographic Company in public domain from Wikimedia Commons

 In the 1860s, New York City was growing into one of the country’s and world’s most important port cities, with the South Street Seaport being a big part of that origin story.
 Many ships have come and gone through here, carrying goods from all around the world.
 Since the 1960s, the South Street Seaport Museum has held on its famous “Street of Ships” many world famous ships, and some of the last remaining ships of their kind.
 In honor of the forthcoming departure of the Peking, and the arrival of the Wavertree in a few months, here is a list of ships that have either been a part of the museum, or have simply been a notable location that particular ships have at some point docked.